HarshithaNagarajan/virtual-drag-and-drop-jigsaw/README.md

     ├── images.py           # Describes the characteristics of each constituent piece.
     ├── main.py             # Executes the project.
     ├── run.py              # Contains utility functions needed once the game has begun.
+    ├── README.md               # Set of instructions on how to use this project and play the game.
-├── README.md               # A top-level README for those interested in using this project.
+├── README.md               # A top-level README about this project.
 ```

 ## Required